 We will break down the 12 best pulling exercises (for upper and lower body) that you need to have in your program to increase mass, strength, and improve performance.
 These are all tried and true classics that have been tested over time by the strongest lifters and best athletes in the world.

 These movements will be the foundation of your lifting, and you would suffice if these were all you ever did, as all other pulling exercises can be considered an extra bonus.

-A “pulling exercise” is just a very easy, non-scientific way to classify certain movements.
+Pulling exercises are just a very easy, non-scientific way to classify certain movements.
 In reality, all movements are “pulling” movements because this is exactly how muscles work; they pull across joints to manipulate the limbs.

 Common ways to explain what a pulling movement is that they either close the joints or pull weight towards you.
-However, there are plenty of exceptions to these rules
+However, there are plenty of exceptions to these rules:

 The most obvious observation is that pulling movements use the muscles on the posterior (back) side of the body…but even that isn’t always true as the biceps are on the anterior (front) side of the arm.

 As mentioned, it is very “non-scientific”.

 So, when we say pulling movements, we are talking about: